ramani-io/ramani-blog/GETTINGSTARTED.md

 # Welcome to Ramani Blog !

 Perhaps you are new in contributing to open source , or have some little knowledge.
-Worry not , we will tale you step by step to ensure that you can contribute to **Ramani Blog** Project.
+Worry not , we will take you step by step to ensure that you can contribute to **Ramani Blog** Project.

 ## How to get started .